Benefit for eyesight health

 The yellow color of the macula lutea is due to the presence of the carotenoid pigments lutein and zeaxanthin.
 In contrast to human blood and tissues, no other major carotenoids including beta-carotene or lycopene are found in this tissue.
 The macular carotenoids are suggested to play a role in the protection of the retina against light-induced damage.
-Protecting ocular tissue against photooxidative damage carotenoids may act in two ways: first as filters for damaging blue light, and second as antioxidants quenching excited triplet state molecules or singlet molecular oxygen and scavenge further reactive oxygen species like lipid peroxides or the superoxide radical anion.
+Carotenoids may act in two ways: first as filters for damaging blue light, and second as antioxidants quenching excited triplet state molecules or singlet molecular oxygen and scavenge further reactive oxygen species like lipid peroxides or the superoxide radical anion.

 How much lutein is in Ocuvite?

 I have not used this product, but a search reveals there is 6 mg in Ocuvite.